GitHub Actions CI/CD Pipeline for PHP: A Practical Setup Guide

 composer-${{ runner.php-version }}-

 The cache key includes the PHP version and the hash of composer.lock.
-When the lock file changes, a new cache entry is created.
+When the lock file changes, a new cache entry is created because the dependencies have potentially changed.
 When only application code changes, Composer uses the cached dependencies and skips downloading.

 If you use npm or yarn for frontend assets, cache those dependencies too.
-Each cache step should have a unique path.
+Each cache step should have a unique path to avoid conflicts.
+The principle remains the same: cache the downloaded packages between runs to avoid repeated network requests.

 Automating Deployment on Merge to Main